tomjaguarpaw/H2/posts/scrap-your-iteration-combinators.md

     get
 ```

-(Exactly the same code actually works for any `Foldable`, not just
+(Exactly the same code works for any `Foldable`, not just `[a]`, but
-`[a]`, but I'll stick to lists in type signatures for simplicity.
+I'll stick to lists in type signatures for simplicity.
 Instead of
 [`evalState`](https://hackage-content.haskell.org/package/transformers-0.6.2.0/docs/Control-Monad-Trans-State-Strict.html#v:evalState)
 and a final
 [`get`](https://hackage-content.haskell.org/package/transformers-0.6.2.0/docs/Control-Monad-Trans-State-Strict.html#v:get)